Selma deLotbinière Huxley Barkham (1927 - 2020)

 “...globally important geographer, explorer and historian...”1

-By Margaret Phillips (with thanks to Oriana Barkham)
+Margaret Phillips, with thanks to Oriana Barkham

 For centuries, Canadian history between Jacques Cartier’s final voyage to Canada in 1542 and Champlain’s first voyage in 1603 was a mystery.